 One way to sustain business profitability is to produce, purchase and sell products of high quality so that customers or in-house production can rely on it.
 Therefore, quality managers want to check the rejection rate of their inspections to identify the improvement potential for example for the affected product or the supplier.

-The ‘Rejection Quota’ KPI set the number of rejected inspections in relation to all inspections.
+The KPI ‘Rejection Rate in %’ is now available in standard.
+It sets the number of rejected inspections in relation to all inspections.

 With changing the view, you can analyze further: It shows you the Year/Month and inspection type along with the acceptance quota the average quality score and the total number of inspections.

-With the Analyze Data Button, you can display the data under the aspect of the product category or the supplier level – just to mention some.
-Or you can also use the available standard views.
+With the Analyze Data Button, you can display the data under many more aspects, e.g. of the product category or the supplier – just to mention some.

 The KPI is based on the ‘Inspection Analysis‘ standard report (PLMQINU01_Q0002) with the key figure Rejection Quota which you can find in the “Quality Control” work center for quality engineers.
 In order to adapt the report views and selections for your needs you can do the changes in the “Business Analytics” work center in the Design Reports view.

 In the Business Analytics work center under the Design KPI’s view, you can also create and change KPIs.
-In the following can you see the settings for the Rejection Quota KPI:
+In the following can you see the settings for the Rejection Rate in % KPI:

 a.)
 General Tab: Here you use the views and selections from the newly created report such as the selection for the current month to today’s date.